Macron banks on de Gaulle's 'majority amplifier' to govern

-PARIS Unknown just three years ago, and with a party only 12 months old, Emmanuel Macron has seized the presidency against all the odds.
+PARIS (Reuters) - Unknown just three years ago, and with a party only 12 months old, Emmanuel Macron has seized the presidency against all the odds.
 His challenge now is to govern.

 To do that he must build a parliamentary majority that supports his election pledges in June legislative elections, when France's two established parties will put their huge machines to work.